 Meeting with Children: A Child-Centred Approach

 Skills for Family Law Professionals

-In this four day program Lorri Yasenik PhD and Jon Graham explore the skills necessary to authentically meet with post-separation children and youth and bring the voice of children to parents.
+In this 30-hour on-line program, Lorri Yasenik PhD and Jon Graham LLB explore the skills necessary to authentically meet with post-separation children and youth and bring the voice of children to parents.

 Starting from a position that all children over 5 years should be given the opportunity to participate in ADR processes that affect them, Lorri and Jon consider the question of how to authentically engage with children and youth, creating space for he messages from children can be brought back to parents in a way that is not only safe, but is also is authentic to the child.